Zambales: Geography

 Zambales lies on the western shores of Luzon island along the South China Sea.
 Its shoreline is rugged and features many coves and inlets.
 The Zambales Mountains in the eastern length of the province occupies about 60% of the total land area of Zambales.
-Subic Bay, at the southern end of the province, provides a natural harbor, and was the location of the U.S. Naval Base Subic Bay until its closure in 1992.
+Subic Bay, at the southern end of the province east of the Redondo Peninsula, provides a natural harbor, and was the location of the U.S. Naval Base Subic Bay until its closure in 1992.
+Much of its population is located on the Olongapo–Bugallon Road parallel to the shoreline, as well as Jose Abad Santos Avenue leading from Olongapo to Dinalupihan and onward to central Pampanga.

 The summit and crater lake of Mount Pinatubo lies within Botolan municipality in Zambales, near the tripoint of Zambales, Pampanga and Tarlac provinces.
 This volcano, once considered dormant, erupted violently in June 1991.
 The former summit of the volcano was obliterated by the massive eruption and replaced by a 2.5 km wide caldera, within which Lake Pinatubo is situated.
 With an average depth of 800 m, Lake Pinatubo is the deepest lake in the Philippines.
 The highest point of the caldera rim is 1485 m above sea level, some 260 m lower than the pre-eruption summit.
 A vast portion of the Zambales province acquired desert-like features in 1991, after being buried by more than 20 ft of lahar.